samcottle/notes/README.md

 # Notes
-These are my notes and personal cheat-sheets, created when I'm learning a new topic or skill.
+These are my notes and cheat-sheets, that I've created to help learn about a new topic or skill.
+All are intended for my own personal use.

-I've written them for my own personal use, and are by no means a complete *Guide to x*.

-That being said, if you find any of them useful, please feel free to use them.

-Cheers,
-Sam
+For more comprehensive notes on particular topics, [Learn x in y minutes website](https://learnxinyminutes.com/) is recommended.